What is the purpose of ECSS?

 Benefits of ECSS Standards

-In the long term, ECSS reduces costs by preventing failures, redesigns, and mission risks.
+ECSS reduces long-term costs by preventing failures, redesigns, and operational risks.

 Challenges and Drawbacks of ECSS

-These factors can be particularly challenging for startups and SMEs entering the space sector.
+These challenges are particularly relevant for startups and SMEs entering the space sector.

 Modern Technologies and ECSS Evolution